kailash-manasarovar/statement/docs/next-batch.md

         1. Given we have information about everything, an actual law-enforcement case for who murdered who (never mind why) is quick and easy and the children can be immediately safe.
         1. Teachers at the conservatory and the wider educational system!
 It's not so sinister, yet, and they seem to be at the forefront of it all.
 1. And just to say that I was studying music with people who were behind *that*, and thought it was OK!
 I mean...
 I knew humans were insane but... the world needs help quick.
-1. It's time to take a deep breath and clear it all up, and don't worry about the thunder, you know what they're like.
+1. It's time to take a deep breath and clear it all up, and don't worry about the thunder, you know what they're like (oh, by the way sir, we have a fix for that... it's something I've been obsessing over for oooo, 3 years now)...

 ### 1990